andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <figcaption class="figure-caption">Just like Dolph Lundgren in Thundergun 4</figcaption>
 </figure>

-But I don't want to breeze over the nudity.
-Because it's such an integral part to the piece's bold creativity and my experience as a straight white male non-dancer is not representative of the rest of the company.
+But I don't want to breeze over the nudity because it's such an integral part to the piece's bold creativity.
+And my experience as a straight white male non-dancer is not representative of the rest of the company.
 As I listened to discussions of the nudity during rehearsal breaks I decided that I'd like to share a more diverse breadth of experiences than my own.

-Spanning a wide range of backgrounds and 5 decades in age, the cast's journey of acceptance with the nudity was not uniform.
+Spanning over 5 decades in age and a wide variety of backgrounds, the cast's journey to acceptance with the nudity was anything but uniform.
 While it was a completely novel experience for me, some of my co-performers had performed nude in the past.
 Most had attended performances with nudity.
 All understood that nudity is a form of artistic expression that has been around as long as dance has been around.

-As Dana put it, with nudity comes "something intimate that cannot be denied… A trust that exists when we reveal ourselves whether physically or emotionally - and dance includes both."
+But how do you have that conversation with your partner?
+With your children?
+With your grandchildren?
+How do you draw the discussion from the realm of taboo to the realm of artistic expression?
+And why is nudity taboo to begin with?

+{{ m.divider() }}

-Each member came to the piece with their own level of comfort with nudity.
-Some were completely fine with it.
-Some were still on the fence as late as the audition.
-The mental hurdle we all needed to clear was not comfort with our own bodies (that was just the start) but comfort with *others* seeing our nude bodies.
-And because of society's varying expectations based on age, gender, race, or sexual orientation that was easier for some than others.
+The most significant mental hurdle was not comfort with our own bodies (that was just the start) but comfort with *others* seeing our bodies.
+Comfort with their gaze.
+Comfort with their judgement.
+Because of society's varying body image expectations based on age, gender, race, or sexual orientation that was an easier journey for some than others.

-A further challenge for those active in the North Carolina dance scene (which was most of the dancers) was confronting the anxiety of performing in front of colleagues, collaborators, community leaders, mentors, teachers, students.
-An anxiety I avoided because I emphatically told my coworkers not to come.
+The performers active in the North Carolina dance scene (which was most of the dancers) were further confronted with the anxiety of performing nude in front of colleagues, collaborators, community leaders, mentors, teachers, or students (an anxiety I avoided because I emphatically told my coworkers not to come).
 When I chatted with Dana about this aspect she relayed that it "was a question of making sure the people in my life and in my community who know me professionally, and outside of the dance sphere, were going to be ok with seeing me naked...
 Will they still respect me?
 Will they see me from now on in a work or other public event setting and imagine me naked?"

+But when she brought it up with these same people nobody took issue with it.
+"It gave me the courage to be vulnerable and embrace my racing thoughts and fears as informative steps towards self-awareness rather than be paralyzed by them."
+Because through nudity we share "a trust that exists when we reveal ourselves whether physically or emotionally - and dance includes both."

-Another performer discussed a time when she and her husband told a group of friends about the piece and when the topic of nudity arose all their friends looked to her husband as if it was some sort of infidelity.
-Because our puritanical societal norms conflate nudity with sexuality.
-We rarely see nudity in a non-sexual manner.
-Nudity is taboo because sexuality is taboo.
+One performer mentioned that her friends, when she told them about the nude section, all looked at her husband, *what do you think about that?* As if it was an act of infidelity.
+Because our society has so strongly linked nudity with sexuality it's hard to dissociate the two.
+It's rare in this country to see nudity in a non-sexual setting.
 But there's nothing inherently sexual about nudity.
 And there's nothing inherently wrong about sexuality (but that's another discussion altogether).

-But with this piece there's nothing sexual about it.
+Other performers discussed the counterintuitive concept that the nude section actually felt the least *intimate* section of the piece.
+For Cate, an action as simple as smiling during our Sally passes felt more intimate than the nudity.
+"During that section we're sharing a part of ourselves, whereas the nude section we're just bodies... it felt empowering because my body just existed, free from all our societal expectations."
+This realization helped her, along with a number of other performers, mentally prepare for the nudity and deprive it of its power.

+Going full circle back to to
+<a href="/entroper/2023_06-this_land/01-you_should_do_this.html?id=red-sparrow" target="_blank" rel="noopener noreferrer">Red Sparrow</a>,
-As the youngest member of the company, Cate grappled with the nudity.
+Jennifer Lawrence grappled with accepting the role, knowing it called for nudity.
+Her trepidation stemmed from a nude photo leak that sent her into a "long period when I didn't want to be seen sexually and I didn't want anybody to see my flesh."
+Looking back on the role (which required her to learn dance (link)), Lawrence reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
+But then after I finished the scene, I felt empowered.”

-Cate "it's only a big deal if you make it a big deal, and nobody was making it a big deal"
+For us, we felt empowered because we saw the mastery in the way Mark crafted the piece.
+Nobody was ashamed of the unbelievable opportunity we had to participate in such a wonderfully provocative piece.
+Furthermore, Mark set a tone that carried through from the audition to the final performance that emphasized comfort and acceptance.
+Reflecting on our first nude-involved rehearsal, Cate explained, "that was the day I was like 'ok this is going to be fine,' because everybody was just very professional and very chill.
+It's only a big deal if you make it a big deal, and nobody was making it a big deal."

-"The professionalism & maturity of everyone involved was what was very helpful to me" unsure of the nudity were positive environment centered on professionalism and respect that Mark fostered at the audition and the use of the nudity in the Paris performance contributed to their acceptance.

-This experience has certainly opened my eyes to the fatuity of our societal obsession with nudity.
+And when you think about it, it's really not that big of a deal.

 Because at the end of the day we're all just *bodies*.

 Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.

 The more we strip away the more we realize how similar we all are.

 And I think we could all use a little reminder of that from time to time.

-As we worked through the audition everyone could feel the level of respect and professionalism that Mark

-In our society we rarely, if ever, see nudity in a non-sexual manner.

-Once we met Mark we felt comfortable that it was going to be a safe & respectful environment.

-In our society we never see non-sexualized nudity.

-It's only a big deal if you make it a big deal.

-Cate mentioned that as intuitive as it sounds, the nude section felt less intimate than other sections of the piece.

 <h4 class="article-subheader">Pouty Pause</h4>